How Often Should I Get My Brake Fluid Flush

 When it comes time to get your brake fluid flushed, it’s important to follow a schedule so you don’t overdo it and damage your car.
 Most mechanics recommend flushing your brakes every 3 to 6 months, but this depends on how often you use your car.
 If you drive less than 10,000 miles per year, you can go without a brake fluid flush for up to 12 months.
 If you drive more than 10,000 miles per year, you should flush your brakes every 3 to 6 months.

-See also How Often to Get a Brake Fluid Flush
+See also How to Flush the Brake System

 Pros and Cons of Brake Fluid Flushes